gu-fan/riv.vim/README.rst

   Datestamps are supported.

   When a todo item folded.
-  The statistics of it's progress include child items will be shown.
+  The statistics of it's progress include child items will be shown in percentage.

   + [ ] this is a todo item of todo-box style.
   + Double Click on it or use '<C-E>ee' to switch the todo/done status.